Glasgow: Scottish Reformation

-Following the European Protestant Reformation and with the encouragement of the Convention of Royal Burghs, the 14 incorporated trade crafts federated as the Trades House in 1605 to match the power and influence in the town council of the earlier Merchants' Guilds who established their Merchants House in the same year.
-Glasgow was subsequently raised to the status of Royal Burgh in 1611.
+Following the European Protestant Reformation and with the encouragement of the Convention of Royal Burghs, the 14 incorporated trade crafts federated as the Glasgow Trades House in 1605 to match the power and influence in the town council of the earlier Merchants' Guilds, who established their Merchants House in the same year.
+In 1611, Glasgow was raised to the status of Royal Burgh.
 Daniel Defoe visited the city in the early 18th century and famously opined in his book A tour thro' the whole island of Great Britain, that Glasgow was "the cleanest and beautifullest, and best built city in Britain, London excepted".
 At that time the city's population was about 12,000, and the city was yet to undergo the massive expansionary changes to its economy and urban fabric, brought about by the Scottish Enlightenment and Industrial Revolution.

-The city prospered from its involvement in the triangular trade and the Atlantic slave trade that the former depended upon.
-Glasgow merchants dealt in slave-produced cash crops such as sugar, tobacco, cotton and linen.
-From 1717 to 1766, Scottish slave ships operating out of Glasgow transported approximately 3,000 enslaved Africans to the Americas (out of a total number of 5,000 slaves carried by ships from Scotland).
-The majority of these slaving voyages left from Glasgow's satellite ports, Greenock and Port Glasgow.